Diamond and graphite are made of the same atoms, but their properties are totally different! How does this work?

 Diamonds are incredibly hard; they are one of the hardest materials known to humanity.
 The reason diamonds are good jewels is that they are so hard.
 This means that they don't get scratched, so they stay shiny.

 The structure of diamond is a giant covalent structure.
-Every carbon is linked to four other carbon atoms by covalent bonds.
-All the bonds in the diamond structure are covalent, so every single bond is very strong- there are no weak links in the structure.
-This also means that the melting temperature for diamond is extremely high- about 3350 °C. There are no free electrons or ions, so diamond cannot conduct electricity.
+Every carbon atom is linked to four other carbon atoms by covalent bonds.
+All the bonds in the diamond structure are covalent, so every single bond is very strong - there are no weak links in the structure.
+This also means that the melting temperature of diamond is extremely high - about 3350 °C. There are no free electrons or ions, so diamond cannot conduct electricity.

 Graphite is also made of carbon, but the arrangement of the atoms is very different.